eShine Boat Care

 Comments from Harry (May 2007)

 This is a great site for info and I used it for my purchase of a boat.
 The one snag I had was the trailer, which was reissued a new VIN number which was not 17 digits.
 Through the seller of the boat, I was able to get in contact with his dealer and trade it in on a new one.
 Being new to all this I made sure to get separate bills of sale and titles but during all rush I didn't check all the material until 10 miles down the road after leaving the dealership.
 Sure enough, the title for the boat wasn't signed on the back and the VIN number for the trailer was incorrect on the title slip.
 I was able to call the previous owner on his cell phone to sign the title for the boat at the dealership and get the right title for the trailer - about 40 minutes.
 The dealer also told me I had 24 hours to move the trailer back to Canada without a plate [check].
-The customs officers were very helpful and got the paperwork started to safety the trailer and at that time I was informed to keep the paper work with the boat in order to move this trailer without a license plate until the boat is safety'd.
+The customs officers were very helpful and got the paperwork started to safety the trailer and at that time I was informed to keep the paper work with the boat in order to move this trailer without a licence plate until the boat is safety'd.
 Safety for the boat was a snap and also getting licence numbers for the boat at Service Canada.
 I hope this helps in some way.

 Top of Page